dcf21/pi-gazing/src/command_line/README.md

-The python scripts in this directory are used to perform administration functions on the Pi Gazing database from the command line.
+The python scripts in this directory are used to perform administration of the Pi Gazing database from the command line.